 Talia often acts the chaotic clown on stage by improvising, riffing with the audience and creating an intimate atmosphere, but once you scratch the surface you’ll find work that is personal and provocative.

-She has written and performed one-woman shows that blend this signature silly humour with more serious themes; shows that deliver giddy comedy as well as gut-punching honesty.
+Talia has written and performed one-woman shows that blend her signature silly humour with more serious themes; shows that deliver giddy comedy as well as gut-punching honesty.
 These include Bloodlines, a show where Talia blames her parents for her problems and 3 Mile Radius, a show where she blames her old school for her problems.

 Talia is the creator and host of riotous variety shows including Question Time Cabaret, a fun, rowdy political knees-up that flips the political panel on its head, taking the mic away from grey men on the telly and putting it in the hands of drag performers, cabaret stars, comedians and outspoken journalists.